Drainage Service

 Tree roots seek out your sewer line because it's the richest nutrient source available underground.
 They don’t break into water lines as much because there’s only water inside.
 Your sewer main is a grocery store for roots- access to water, organic matter, nitrogen, and nutrients from wastewater.

-Roots grow toward moisture, and they can detect the vapor escaping from even tiny cracks in your sewer pipe.
-Once they reach the pipe, they don't just stop at the outside- they find every crack, joint separation, or weak point and force their way inside where conditions are perfect for aggressive growth.
+Roots grow toward moisture.
+Once they reach the sewer pipe, they don't just stop at the outside- they find every crack, joint separation, or weak point and force their way inside where conditions are perfect for aggressive growth.

 Inside your sewer line, roots have constant access to water and waste that feeds them exactly what they need.
 They expand rapidly, creating dense mats that trap passing debris.
 More waste catches on the roots, creating larger blockages.
 The roots continue growing and spreading, cracking the pipe further as they expand.